MlCHAL-S/Data-Science/README.md

 ## How to Use This Repository

-- **Documentation**: You can find my notes, summaries, and insights from the Silky Coders Data Science Book in the documentation folder.
+- **Documentation**: You can find my notes, summaries, and insights from the Data Science Course in the documentation folder.
 - **Code**: Any code snippets, scripts, or projects related to the concepts covered in the book will be available in the code folder.

 ## Acknowledgments